 My left big toe has been numb for the past two weeks.
 It might be my new shoes.
 I gave away my shoes in the Philippines and then went a month with only sandals, but in Europe it just seemed a good idea to invest in some footwear.
 My shoes feel fine, but for some reason my big toe remains numb even if I go without shoes for a long while.

 So, after Philippines my friend, Peter, flew into Bangkok from Budapest and we made a quick tour around Thailand, Singapore and Malaysia.
 My idea of a good time in Bangkok is to do such things as visit the foreigners in prison and go to the nausea-inducing Anatomy Museum in the Siriraj Hospital, but since it was Peterīs first time it was best to stick to the highlights and we had a good time.
-From Asia I flew to Cairo, Egypt for a week and now Europe.

 Maybe the most interesting thing I did recently was meet two Colombian prisoners in Cairo.
 (Itīs fascinating to visit foreign prisons.
 Really.)
 No photos, unfortunately, or there would be one of an enormous Egyptian woman in a New York Yankees baseball cap.
 She was also visiting the prison.
 I learned that my friend, Rocio, who facilitated the visit, is an expert in deftly passing bribe money.
 The things you learn about your friends in prison!